 - Donor thresholds.

-- Nationality and/or origin requirements of products.
+- Obligation about the Nationality and/or origin of the purchase product.

 - Expense eligibility or contract start and end dates – allowing time enough for the procedure to take place and the goods/service to be delivered.